AlbertTan404/AlbertTan404.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-This is the homepage of Albert Wenhui Tan, I'm a Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.
+This is the homepage of Albert Wenhui Tan.
+I'm a direct Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.

-My research interest includes intelligent dialog systems especially multimodal dialogue.
-More detail find our group homepage: [RUC-AIMind](https://ruc-aimind.github.io/)
+My research interest mainly falls on multimodal dialogue.
+More detail please find our group homepage: [RUC-AIMind](https://ruc-aimind.github.io/)

 # Milestones
 - *2022.09*: Welcome to RUC!
 Hi Prof. Song!

-- *2022.07*: I finally submitted my first to-some-extent-high-level paper on Knowledge Based Systems, an SCI tier-1 journal!
+- *2022.07*: I finally submitted my first to-some-extent-high-level paper on *Knowledge Based Systems*, an SCI tier-1 journal!

 - *2021.12*: My first paper were accepted as oral presentation (An EI indexed conference, though)!